Qi-Zhan/Interpreter-TLC/README.md

 # CS242 Assignment 4 Interpreter

 ## Requirement
-You can easily use `opam` to install
+You can use `opam` to install
 ```
 ocaml = 4.06.1
 ```
+and some packages.

 ## Usage
 ```bash